 Mass Balance Factsheet for the Engabreen, Scandinavia

 Engabreen is a northern outlet glacier from Vestisen (western Svartisen ice cap).
-Its area is 36 km2 (2016).
-Engabreen has the lowest glacier terminus in Norway and reaches almost down to Engabrevatnet at 8 m a.s.l.
+Its area is 36 km2 (2020).
+Engabreen has the lowest glacier terminus in Norway and reached almost down to Engabrevatnet at 8 m a.s.l. in 1998.
 Glaciological investigations include mass balance observations since 1970 and glacier length change measurements since 1903.
 Further information and references for Engabreen is given on NVE’s webpage.

 For information on the status of the glacier and on data relating to annual mass balance and other measurements, visit the WGMS Fluctuations of Glaciers Browser.